Do you want to make custom fields searchable in WordPress?

-You’ll now see a ‘Custom Fields’ option in this section.
+After that, you’ll see a new ‘Custom Fields’ option in this section.

-For example, if you move the slider to the right then SearchWP will give more weight to the data in your custom fields.
-This means they’ll have more impact on where the post appears in the search results.
+For example, if you move a slider to the right, then the custom field will carry more weight.
+This means it’ll have a bigger impact on where the content appears in the search results.

-SearchWP will now index your content, PDF metadata, custom fields metadata, images, files, and any other types of metadata that you’ve chosen to include in your website’s search.
+As soon as you see ‘Index Status 100%,’ you’ll know that SearchWP has indexed your PDF metadata, custom fields metadata, images, files, and any other types of metadata that you’ve chosen to include in your website’s search.

-Once it’s finished, WordPress will start including custom fields in its search results.
+WordPress will now start showing relevant custom fields on its search results page.

 How to Improve WordPress Search with SearchWP

-SearchWP will show detailed information from the past 30 days or the last 1 year.
-This data can even help you come up with new content ideas, by showing the topics that visitors are most interested in.
+SearchWP will show detailed information from the past 30 days, the last year, or the entire history of your site.
+This data can even help you generate blog post ideas by showing the topics that visitors are most interested in.

 We hope this article helped you learn how to make custom fields searchable in WordPress.
-You may also want to look at our guide on how to make money online blogging with WordPress and the best WordPress plugins for business sites.
+You may also want to look at our guide on custom fields 101 and our expert picks for the best WordPress SEO plugins and tools.